tozd/go-errors/README.md

   not record if it is already present.
 * `errors.Cause` repeatedly unwraps the error until it finds one which implements the `causer` interface, and then return its cause.

+## It looks like `Wrap` should be named `Cause`.
+Why it is not?

+For legacy reasons because this package builds on shoulders of `github.com/pkg/errors`.
+Every modification to errors made through this package is done through wrapping so that original error is always available. `Wrap` wraps the error to records the cause.